rpeszek/my-blogs/posts/2021-01-31-alternative.markdown

 ### `Either [e] ([w], a)`  _(Right-catch with warnings)_

-What would really be nice, is to have a standard type like this:
+What would really be nice, is to have a standard type like this (please let me know if you have seen it somewhere on Hackage):

 ``` haskell
 newtype ErrWarn e w a = EW {runEW :: Either e (w, a)} deriving (Eq, Show, Functor)